 The trials also demonstrated that treatment with dupilumab reduced disease severity and itching while also improving the quality of life and mental health of patients.

 The FDA’s approval of Dupixent as an add-on maintenance therapy for moderate and severe asthma patients was based on results from pivotal randomised, placebo-controlled, multi-centre clinical trials named Trial I, Trial II and Trial III.

 The pivotal trials evaluated the drug’s safety and efficacy in 2,888 adult and adolescent patients suffering from moderate-to-severe asthma.

-The drug reduced the exacerbations and improved lung function in the patients in Trial I. Severe exacerbations were reduced by 67% compared with placebo and lung functions by 29% to 33% compared with 14% to 16% in patients who received the placebo.
+The drug reduced the exacerbations and improved lung function in the patients in Trial I. Severe exacerbations were reduced by 67% compared to placebo and lung functions by 29% to 33% compared with 14% to 16% in patients who received placebo.

-In Trial III, Dupixent reduced the use of average daily oral corticosteroid by 70% compared with 42% in patients treated with placebo.
-More than 50% of Dupixent-treated patients completely eliminated the use of oral corticosteroids.
+In Trial III, Dupixent reduced the average daily oral corticosteroid use by 70%, compared to 42% in patients treated with placebo.
+More than 50% of the patients treated with Dupixent completely eliminated the use of oral corticosteroids.